agwells/mahara-devtools/README.md

 For ease of use, I recommend aliasing it into your /usr/local/bin directory:

- sudo ln -s /usr/local/bin/maharawipe /PATH/TO/maharawipe/maharawipe.sh
+ sudo ln -s /usr/local/bin/maharawipe /PATH/TO/mahara-devtools/maharawipe.sh

+# maharaupgrade.sh

+This script will run the command-line upgrade script for a local Mahara site.
+I wrote it because I just got tired of having to type in the full "sudo -u www-data" needed to ensure the correct permissions in the dataroot directory.

-# Usage
+## Usage

- maharawipe.sh [site name]
+ maharaupgrade.sh [site name]

 If the "site name" is left off, it'll run on your default site.

+## Installation & Configuration

+Same as the maharawipe.sh script.
+It even usesv the same "~/.mahara-devtools.cfg" configuration file to determine where the Mahara code is located.

+I also recommend aliasing it into your /usr/local/bin directory:

+ sudo ln -s /usr/local/bin/maharaupgrade /PATH/TO/mahara-devtools/maharaupgrade.sh